kamranayub/gatsby-source-typedoc/README.md

 ## Contributing

 I welcome all contributions.
-Releases are automated through Travis CI.
+Releases are automated through GitHub.